 - 2Social Media Scams.
 Scammers also target social media platforms.
 Social media scams are similar to email phishing.
 You may find an email or post that appears official, such as from the U.S. Census Bureau.
 Upon clicking or downloading, the scammers may infect your computer with malware.

 Read Also: Costco Complete ID Theft Protection

 The Census Bureau also contacts you through the mail, so scammers will send out official-looking documents to unsuspecting people.

+- 1Postcards with QR Codes.
 One way to collect personal information via the mail is to send postcards with QR codes that recipients scan with their smartphones to access a census survey on a website.
 This leads to installing malware on your computer and phone.
 If you receive this survey, it is best to throw it away.

+- 2Envelopes with No Government Identifiers.
 You may receive fake mail from scammers with the intention to collect personal information from you.
 Similarly, you may receive documents that look like they're from the Census Bureau but are forged.
 If the envelope doesn't say "U.S. Census Bureau" or "U.S. Department of Commerce" with the return address of Jeffersonville, IN, then it is not a valid census.